highperformancecoder/minsky/githubdocs/MacRelease.md

 # compile TCL/Tk from source code

+This step is no longer needed for Minsky 3.x, but left for historical interest for building ealier versions of Minsky.

 Because we need to use an internal function with tk when compiling Minsky for Aqua, we have to staticly link to the library.

 - tar zxvf tcl-core8.6.9-src.tar.gz